Landed Cost Voucher

 Landed Cost Voucher Form

-Notes: - You can add multiple Purchase Receipts/Invoices to one Landed Cost Voucher.
+Notes: - It is possible to add more than one Purchase Receipt/ Invoices to a Landed Cost Voucher.

-• If based on Amount → Higher value items get a bigger share.
+• When it is based on Amount Higher value items obtain larger share.

-• If based on Quantity → Higher quantity items get more cost assigned.
+• Assuming it is on Quantity Higher quantity items will receive more cost.

 3.1 Adding Landed Cost in the Purchase Receipt itself